segmentio/segment-docs/src/connections/destinations/catalog/optimizely-web/index.md

 Since Optimizely needs to be initialized as early as possible, you need to supply the Optimizely `projectId` when you initialize the factory registered with the analytics client.
 Once registered, Segment maps `track` and `identify` to Optimizely.

-6. Finally, remember to define any `metrics` in your Optimizely dashboard, and to associate `metrics` with the appropriate Optimizely Experiments.
-Segment maps `track` event names to Optimizely `eventName` - the `eventName` corresponds to an experiment `metric`.
+{% include components/list-steps.html number="6" content="Finally, remember to define any `metrics` in your Optimizely dashboard, and to associate `metrics` with the appropriate Optimizely Experiments.
+Segment maps `track` event names to Optimizely `eventName` - the `eventName` corresponds to an experiment `metric`." %}

 ### Track